bane-stealthium/gpubreach/README.md

 ##### Build and load the credential structure dumping module

-This step provides the service of getting the address of the `cred` structure, derived from the assumption that a process's `cred` data structure can be leaked via other side-channels.
+This step gets the address of the `cred` structure.
+This is based on the exploit's assumption that a process's `cred` data structure can be leaked via other side-channels.

 ```bash
 $ cd cred_mod/